Tamales Elena Y Antojitos is permanently closed

 To put it simply, there isn’t another restaurant in town doing what Tamales Elena Y Antojitos is doing.
-For one, it’s literally the only Afro-Mexican restaurant in LA - and possibly the country.
-Secondly, its Guerrero-style menu is filled with some of the most exciting and delicious food we’ve eaten all year.
+For one, it’s literally the only Afro-Mexican restaurant in LA—and possibly the country.
+Secondly, its Guerrero-style menu is filled with some of the most exciting and delicious food we’ve eaten anywhere in LA.

 These hard-shelled fish tacos sit pretty inconspicuously at the bottom of the taco section, but they are not to be ignored.
 In fact, they should be ordered in bulk.
 Thin, crispy, and filled with perfectly stewed fish, this is easily a top-ten taco in LA already, and one of many reasons you need to get in your car right now and drive to Tamales Elena.